Murder of Marie Wilks: Trial

 Defence QC Williams said that Browning had only "acted impulsively" said there was nothing to suggest any sexual motive.
 The defence argued that Browning only bore a superficial resemblance to the artist's impression, especially in regards to hair cut and age.
 However, the tyre expert revealed at the trial that the skid mark made near the spot Wilks' body was found was made by Browning's Renault 25 car, saying that he was certain it came from his front nearside wheel.
 The front nearside wheel on Browning's car had a braking fault that matched the peculiar mark one of the skid marks had left, and also was heavily worn and without tread just like the mark.
 Browning's friend also testified that there was a thick smudge of blood on the car when he arrived in Scotland, with Browning saying it must have come from "an animal he had hit on the journey" before cleaning it off.
 The friend, however, saw that the blood was thick and not like thin animal blood.
 Browning then asked the friend for a bucket of water and cloth to clean it off before asking if he could then keep the cloth, the friend testified.
 The friend's housemate also corroborated this story, and both said that Browning had arrived wearing a blue and white striped shirt, two of seven witnesses who said so.
 Browning's friend also said that he was wearing blue jeans.
-These was exactly the type of clothes witnesses had described the suspect at the scene of the murder as wearing, as depicted in the artist's impression.
+These were exactly the type of clothes witnesses had described the suspect at the scene of the murder as wearing, as depicted in the artist's impression.

 Browning's own brother also testified that Browning said had spoken of burning his Renault 25 car for an insurance claim.
 Forensic experts had in fact found a smear of human blood in Browning's car, but it was too small a sample to tell the blood group (forensic science at that time could only tell what blood group a bloodstain was, not whose blood it was).
 It was believed that Browning had used his knowledge from his prior criminal experiences to hide more evidence.